flattiverse/connector-csharp/PROTOCOL.md

   - `energy` is optional (`null` or property doesn't exist).
 If `energy` is set it will load (or unload in case of a negative value) the energy of a ship offset with the `solarCells` a ship has.
   - `particles` works like `energy` but for particles (a secondary form of energy).
 - `sections` specify the more complex sun behavior.
   - `angleStart`, `angleEnd`, 'distanceStart' and `distanceEnd` specify the radial sun section.
-A sips center must be in this section for the loading process to work.
+A ships center must be in this section for the loading process to work.
 The angle ist counted from start to end.
 330 to 30 will give you a 60 degree section from -30 to +30 degrees.
   - `energy` and `particles` work like described in the `corona` object above.
   - `activation` is another property which specifies a more dynamic availability behavior: A section must be activated by `probability` (see next point). `activation` is optional if you don't want to use it.
 If used, at least probability and time must be set, the other values are optional.
      - `probability`: If a section is disabled a random number generator is checked each tick against this number.
 (RNG < `probability` starts the sequence.)